Guru Uchaththula Irukkaru: Soundtrack

 Music by Taj Noor with lyrics by Meenakshi Sundaram, Pa.
 Vijay and Snehan.
 A writer from Hindu Tamil Thisai called the song "Pothum Otha Sollu" melodious.

 Reception

-The film released in November of 2017.
+The film released in November 2017.

 A critic from The Times of India wrote that the film is "as engaging as watching paint dry".
 A critic from Maalai Malar called the film "average".
-A critic from Nettv4u opined that "Guru Uchaththula Irukkaru doesn’t have anything special".